Categories > Books > Harry Potter > A Horcrux’s Fate

 Then—hands.

-Steady, familiar hands gripped his.
+Steady, familiar touch gripped his.
 A voice followed, calm but urgent.

 “I’m here, Harry,” Mrs Weasley whispered, crouching beside the sofa, her breath warm against his cheek.
 “Stay with me, love.
 Hold on.”

-Please.
-Someone help me.
-I can’t.
+Please, someone help me.
 I can’t do this again.

 Another wave hit him, even worse, and he was sure something inside him had torn.
 His scream ripped through the air again, sharper and higher, chilling the room into stillness.

 “Harry!”
-Ginny’s voice cracked completely.
+Ginny’s speech cracked completely.
 “You’re not alone!
 I’m right here—please—please listen to me!”

 But he was already slipping.
 He couldn’t find her voice anymore.
 Everything around him blurred, turning to light and shadow and pain and fire.
 His tears fell freely now, scorching down his cheeks.